-Read our in-depth Panasonic Lumix LX100 II review.
+Read our in-depth Panasonic Lumix LX100 II review

-Read our in-depth Sony Cyber-shot RX100 VI review.
+Read our in-depth Sony Cyber-shot RX100 VI review

 Keen photographers usually go for a DSLR or mirrorless camera, but they also want something that will slip in a pocket for those days when the big camera needs to stay at home.
 Usually, that means putting up with a smaller sensor – but not this time.
 Somehow, Canon has shoehorned a DSLR-sized APS-C sensor into a compact camera body.
 There's also a built-in electronic viewfinder and refined touchscreen interface.
 The zoom range is a bit modest at 24-72mm, but there's nothing else quite like it.

-Read our in-depth Canon PowerShot G1 X Mark III review.
+Read our in-depth Canon PowerShot G1 X Mark III review

-It's tempting for list this model higher up just for the value for money it offer, but it isn't the newest model and, as a result, doesn't have the topnotch performance of its newer siblings.
+It's tempting for list this model higher up just for the value for money it offers.
+It isn't the newest model and, as a result, doesn't have the topnotch performance of its newer siblings.
 The RX100 IV sits in the middle of the RX100 family, and while newer models beat it for burst shooting, autofocus and focal range, for most people this cheaper alternative would still serve them brilliantly.
 The 1-inch sensor at its heart captures lovely images and super-crisp 4K videos, and while the 24-70mm (35mm equivalent) lens range isn't quite as broad as on the RX100 VI and RX100 VII, the lens itself has a wider f/1.8-2.8 aperture.
-The 2.36 million-dot viewfinder cleverly hides away when not in use, while optical image stabilisation inside the lens keeps everything steady.
+The 2.36 million-dot viewfinder cleverly hides away when not in use, while optical image stabilization inside the lens keeps everything steady.
 You might want to pair it with a separate grip for better handling, but if you need a powerful compact to slip into your pocket – and you don't want to spend a fortune getting it – you'll find the RX100 IV delivers plenty.

-Read our in-depth Sony Cyber-shot RX100 IV review.
+Read our in-depth Sony Cyber-shot RX100 IV review

 The Q2 is a thing of beauty, and right now it's arguably the best compact camera around.
 It's not for everyone – not least because it costs a small fortune – but if you genuinely want the best compact you'll be hard pushed to find a finer one than the Q2.
 Leica hasn't compromised on the spec sheet, with the 47.3MP sensor producing masses of detail and keeping noise impressive low, while the 3.68 million dot electronic viewfinder is bright and sharp.
 Also bright and sharp is that 28mm f/1.7 lens, while 4K videos show plenty of detail.
 It's not the easiest to handle (although you can get an optional grip) and some may have preferred a tilting screen, but its build quality is near-faultless.
 If you're pining for such a camera in your life but can't quite find the funds, consider the previous Q1 model, which offers a slightly stripped-down feature set by comparison for a hell of a lot less.